0xCaretaker/0xCaretaker.github.io/_posts/2022-06-29-Automation on the Fly.md

 image: /assets/img/Posts/auror-task1-automation-on-the-fly/auror-task1-1.jpeg
 ---

-Recently, I stumbled on an initiative called "The Auror Project" by [Sudarshan Pisupati](https://www.linkedin.com/in/sudarshan-pisupati-607b0ab/) which was starting a course called "[3 Machine Labs](https://www.linkedin.com/feed/update/urn:li:activity:6919205808157155328/)".
+Recently, I stumbled on an initiative "The Auror Project" by [Sudarshan Pisupati](https://www.linkedin.com/in/sudarshan-pisupati-607b0ab/) which was starting a course called "[3 Machine Labs](https://www.linkedin.com/feed/update/urn:li:activity:6919205808157155328/)".

 "3 Machine Labs" is a challenge based learning approach to solidify fundamentals of Active Directory over a series of 9 sessions.